wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_settxfee.md

 ---
-title: bsv:settxfee \[POST\] {disallowed}
+title: bsv:settxfee  {disallowed} - Bitcoin SV
-description: Set the transaction fee per kB for this wallet.
-Overrides the global-paytxfee command line parameter.Can be deactivated by passing 0 as the fee.
-In that case automatic feeselection will be used by default.
+description: Example code for the bsv:settxfee  {disallowed} json-rpc method. Сomplete guide on how to use bsv:settxfee  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters